Calista

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Calista's approval levels have been significantly below the yearly average of 12, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Calista's approval levels have been slightly above the yearly average of 12, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth?